 - Bank and Other Support Program Loans

 - Bank loans are the most commonly used source of funding for startup businesses.

 - Canadian banks offer various advantages from personalized services to custom repayment schedules.

-– Futurpreneur Canada is a business support service that has been driving the Canada’s young business leaders for over two decades.
-They are the only national, non-proﬁt organization that provides ﬁnancing of up to $60,000 ($20,000 + $40,000 from BDC), mentoring and support tools to aspiring business owners aged 18-39.
+- Futurpreneur Canada is a business support service that has been fueling the passions of Canada’s young business leaders for over two decades.
+They are the only national, non-proﬁt organization that provides ﬁnancing of up to $60,000 ($20,000 + $40,000 from BDC), mentoring, and support tools to aspiring business owners aged 18-39.